Facades

 Simulations aligned closely with physical outcomes:

-• Strain paths and deformation patterns matched test records
+• Strain paths and deformation patterns matched rather well the test records

-• Stress fields highlighted the non-intuitive load redistribution after glass detachment
+• Stress fields highlighted the non-intuitive load redistribution after heat propagation in the wall components.

 Parametric Variants:

-• Improved adhesives with fire-resistant performance (e.g., silicone-based or intumescent-modified)
+• Improved adhesives with fire-resistant performance (e.g., silicone-based or intumescent-modified), to be used at the glass-to-timber interface

-• Use of triple-laminated glass with asymmetric plies to delay cracking
+• Use of triple-laminated glass in place of double-laminated glass, with asymmetric plies, to delay cracking and improve the mechanical stability in fire conditions.

 Architectural and Regulatory Implications

-The study doesn't just deepen understanding—it shifts the conversation about what’s possible.
+The study doesn't just deepen understanding—it shifts the conversation about what’s possible to further develop and improve.

 Design-Level Impacts: